501 STUDENT ATTENDANCE

 501.02 NONRESIDENT STUDENTS

-Resident students whose families move from the school district after the start of a semester and who wish to complete the semester in the school district may be permitted to attend without the payment of tuition at the discretion of the superintendent and approval of the board.
-Students who plan to open enroll to the nonresident district may complete the school year without approval of the superintendent or board.
-These students, other than students in grades eleven and twelve, must have the recommendation of the principal, as well as an adult who resides in the school district, identified for purposes of administration.
+Resident students whose families move from the school district after the start of a semester and who wish to complete the semester in the school district may be permitted to attend .
+Students who plan to open enroll to their former resident district for the next school year may do so without approval of the board.

 Students in grades eleven or twelve who are no longer residents of the school district, but were residents in the preceding school year, may continue to attend school until they graduate without the payment of tuition.
 These students must have an adult, who resides in the school district, identified for purposes of administration.